oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/printf/README.md

 ## Known issues and limitations

 There are some known issues with the `experimental::printf()` and that's why the function is in the experimental namespace.
-The following limitations exist when using `experimental::printf()` on FPGA hardware:
+The following limitations exist when using `experimental::printf()` on FPGA simulation and hardware:

 * Printing string literals %s is not supported yet.
 You can put the string directly in the format as a workaround.
 For example: `PRINTF("Hello, World!\n")`.
 * Printing pointer address %p is not supported yet.
 * If you have multiple PRINTF statements in the kernel, the order of printed data in the stdout might not obey the sequential order of those statements in the code.
 * Buffer is only flushed to stdout after the kernel finishes in hardware.
+* Printing `long` integers in Windows results is not supported yet.
+Printing `long` integers in Linux works as intended.

 ## License
 Code samples are licensed under the MIT license.
 See